evoth/blog-content/posts/2024-03-04_2024-tse-plan/index.md

 This image was made using [Stellarium](https://stellarium.org/) and Photoshop, simulating an exposure every 10 minutes for 1.5 hours on either side of totality.
 The bright dot down and to the right of center is Venus, and similarly Jupiter is in the top left.
 Both of these should be visible during totality, and Venus may even be visible for some minutes before and afterwards.
 I could also catch Saturn and/or Mars in the bottom right corner if I frame it right.

-A big reason that I want to capture this view is because of the unique chance to capture a comet, [12P/Pons-Brooks](https://en.wikipedia.org/wiki/12P/Pons%E2%80%93Brooks) (purple crosshairs next to Jupiter in the image), which will be making its perihelion passage around the sun in the days following the eclipse.
+A big reason that I want to capture this view is because of the unique chance to capture a comet, [12P/Pons-Brooks](https://en.wikipedia.org/wiki/12P/Pons%E2%80%93Brooks) (purple crosshairs next to Jupiter in the image), which will be making its perihelion passage around the sun in the weeks following the eclipse.
 It's uncertain whether it will be bright enough to see during totality, but if it is, it would be a once-in-a-lifetime opportunity to capture both events in a single image!

-For this image I'll be using my Canon T6, which doesn't have an officially documented control API.
+For this image I'll be using an 18-55mm kit lens with my Canon T6, which doesn't have an officially documented control API.
 However, with some [PTP/IP trickery](https://julianschroden.com/post/2023-05-10-pairing-and-initializing-a-ptp-ip-connection-with-a-canon-eos-camera) I should be able to control it with a second ESP32 board.
 Assuming I get that working (which I've already done in Python, but not C++), I can execute a similar sequence of shots to my 250mm plan above.
-For this camera, I'll focus more on long-exposure images during totality, and I'll try to focus on the diamond ring images over Baily's beads because of how wide the frame is.
+For this camera, I'll focus more on long-exposure images during totality, and I'll try to prioritize the diamond ring images over Baily's beads because of how wide the frame is.

 ## GoPro composite